What is Ransomware-as-a-service ?

 How to protect from the Data Keeper Ransomware:

-- Use multi-layered antivirus in your system
+- Similar to other ransomware protection use multi-layered antivirus in your system

-- Make sure that all systems and software are up-to-date with relevant patches
+- Make sure that all systems and software are up-to-date with relevant patches.

 - Employ content scanning and filtering on your mail servers.
 Inbound e-mails should be scanned for known threats and should block any attachment types that could pose a threat.